victorpellizerdocato/rpa-challenge/README.md

 This robot accesses a given general news website, apply some filters and then gather information from news.

 ## Params
-It receives a dict with 3 indexes:
+It receives a JSON dict list with 3 indexes each:

 query - the query you want the robot to search for